 A good practice when troubleshooting problems for your pump is to give it a good cleaning.
 As with any device that deals with water, sediment, debris, minerals, and algae, they can all cause problems.
 Cleaning it and giving a thorough rinse can clear these culprits out, and your condensate pump will be back to pumping water in no time.

 To clean, remove the whole pump from the condensate receiver tank.
 Remove the pump casing.
 Scrub the inner casing and impeller carefully with clean water, removing any debris build-up.
+Pay special attention to the impeller vanes and seals during cleaning.
 Also, inspect the inside of the receiver tank for any sludge build-up that can be impairing pump performance.
 Clean and remove as needed.
+Regular cleaning can significantly extend your pump’s lifespan and maintain optimal system efficiency.

 6. Replace your pump

 The team at Rema Dri-Vac are experts in condensate pumps, and we can help you find the right kind of pump for you!
 We are a 3rd generation company that is family-owned, and we pride ourselves on forming relationships with all our customers to know how to meet their specific needs.
+With decades of experience in industrial pump systems, we understand the importance of reliable performance and efficient operation.
 If it’s time to replace your condensate pump, please contact us today!